pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_1/index.md

 The choice of using Linux Desktop version is intentional.
 It allows interaction with the server without ssh.
 You could get the job done with any other Linux distro.

-Also, using Podman instead of Docker, any other wireguard instead of Tailscale, or nginx proxy instead of cloudfare - but it wouldn't be as simple.
+Also, feel free to  Podman instead of Docker, any other wireguard instead of Tailscale, or nginx proxy instead of cloudfare - but it wouldn't be as simple.
 I won't mention the words: proxmox, kubernetes, NixOS, reverse proxing, port routing, gateway router config...

 What I called a "minimalistic" configuration doesn't require you to be a part-time system admin.
 However, you still need to be comfortable writing commands on a terminal.